 - From Hinduism: Kheer (rice pudding with nuts)

-If you want to try more picture recipes, then check out my blog post on Cooking in the Classroom with another free recipe to download.
+If you want to try more picture recipes, check out my blog post on Cooking in the Classroom, which includes another free recipe to download.
 Click HERE to go to that post.

 Creating these 5 units on World Religions was so fascinating to me.
 I wish I had more kids (other than Jimmy here at home) to teach this information to.
 For now, I am just hoping there are some teachers out there looking for a way to engage their students and broaden their knowledge base through these units.
 Click each title below to check them out right here on my website.
 You can also find them in my TPT store (click HERE).